4 minute read

 First off, after some quick Binging, I can’t find any mention of a hard technical limit on the number of Content Types.
 I’m sure that someone out there will tell me some number per something, but in SharePoint 2010, it’s gotten pretty hard to run into technical limits without working at it.

 In my opinion, the right number of Content Types is the number that you need.
 (How’s that for a consultant’s response?
 But I think it’s the right one.)
-In looking for limits I ran into one well-written piece from Stephanie Lemieux of Earley & Associates where she says very similar things to my opinions.
+In looking for limits I ran into one well-written piece (Note: the original link seems to have gone south.
+Here’s one from the WayBack Machine.) from Stephanie Lemieux of Earley & Associates where she says very similar things to my opinions.
 (It’s a really good article, which includes discussion with Shawn Shell.
 I recommend reading it.)
 In her article, she mentions that they “typically end up with about 10-15 content types for a site of medium complexity”.
 That’s an interesting range, but it’s really rather arbitrary, and I wouldn’t treat it as any sort of real boundary.

 What you certainly wouldn’t want to put in place is a Document Library where your users must choose from dozens of Content Types.
 (There are exceptions to everything, of course.)
 What you build *must* make sense to the end users; it’s doesn’t matter much at all whether it makes sense to IT, unless it is going to cause a serious technical issue.
 (See “First off” above.)